 You and your doctor will decide if it's best for you to continue taking the diuretic, or switch to another medication.
 There are many other types of blood pressure medications that don't increase your risk of gout.
 Also, many of the measures you take to reduce blood pressure have the added benefit of lowering uric acid.
 Other measures that you can take to lower uric acid include:

-- Eating a healthy diet, with an emphasis on fruits, vegetables and whole grains, and reduced servings of meat and whole-fat dairy products
+- Eating a healthy diet, with an emphasis on vegetables, plant proteins, low-fat dairy products and whole grains, and reduced servings of meat and seafood

 - Drinking little to no alcohol

 - Limiting beverages that are sugar sweetened and limiting foods and beverages that contain high fructose corn syrup

 - Losing weight and maintaining a healthy weight based on your body mass index

 To help manage gout, it's also important to stay hydrated by drinking plenty of water.
 You can also limit your intake of foods rich in the compound purine, which form uric acid when they are broken down.
 Common purine-rich foods include liver, mackerel, herring, game meats and sardines.

 - Salem CB, et al. Drug-induced hyperuricaemia and gout.
 Rheumatology.
 2017;56:679.